Urmila Pawar: Aaidan

+We Also Made History

+Motherwit

+MotherWit is a collection of short stories in which Urmila Pawar blends fictional and real-life elements to depict the challenges and experiences of the Dalit community.

 Awards and accolades

 Pawar won the Laxmibai Tilak award for the best published autobiography given by the Maharashtra Sahitya Parishad (Maharashtra Literary Conference), Pune for Aaidan.
 Pawar rejected the award.
 In a letter to the Parishad, she explained that the intent to start the programme with a prayer to goddess Saraswati indicated an attempt to project symbols and metaphors of a single religion.
 She questioned why such ideas should be present in Marathi literature.

 Pawar was also awarded the Matoshree Bhimabai Ambedkar Award by the Sambodhi Pratishthan in 2004 for her work in the fields of literature and activism.
+In 2018 she was honoured with the Yuvakalavahini Gopichand National Literary Award at a ceremony held at Potti Sriramulu Telugu University.